isomerpages/moe-lianhuapri/_learning/English.md

 **Storytelling**

-<p></p><p style="text-align: justify;">Primary 4 students are trained in storytelling skills to enhance their public speaking skills in order to captivate the audience.
-Students are given opportunities to tell their stories at the Imaginarium during recess.</p>
+<p></p><p style="text-align: justify;">Students unleash their creativity and storytelling skills during recess at the Imaginarium.
+This unique space is designed to cultivate imagination, and what better way to celebrate that than through storytelling!
+Our students can now gather in the Imaginarium during recess, where they have the freedom to share their tales, spin imaginative narratives, and transport both themselves and their peers to fantastical worlds.</p>

 ![](/images/Learning/English/storytelling@%20Imaginarium%201.jpeg)